apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     the ``Authorization:`` field in proxy request headers.

     .. note::
-        epqh is the escaped version of this map
+        epqh is the URL-encoded version of this map

 .. _psh: